unionai-oss/pandera/docs/source/modin.rst

     5    CA      San Diego     18

-And of course, you can use the object-based API to validate dask dataframes:
+And of course, you can use the object-based API to validate modin dataframes:

 .. testcode:: scaling_modin